mdulc928/Software-Development-Projects/Web Server C/README.md

-# Project 1: Webserver
+# Webserver

-Extend a simple line-echoing network server into a bare-bones HTTP/1.0 server named webserver.
+Extends a simple line-echoing network server into a bare-bones HTTP/1.0 server named webserver.
 To keep things manageable, the server:

-Will support only “GET” requests (without querystrings or other “extra” fields), returning only a subset of the standard HTTP error codes:
+Supports only “GET” requests (without querystrings or other “extra” fields), returning only a subset of the standard HTTP error codes:

 * 200 (success)
 * 400 (malformed request)